kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 A contract’s storage on Starknet is a persistent storage space where you can read, write, modify, and persist data.
-The storage is a map with $2^{251}$ slots, where each slot is a felt which is initialized to 0.
+The storage is a map with $2^{251}$ slots, where each slot is a `felt252` which is initialized to 0.

 This new model doesn't expose read and write methods on Kakarot contracts.
 Instead of having $n$ contracts with `write_storage` and `read_storage`